 No Internet Connection

 First and foremost, check those connections.
 Is the Ethernet cable snug between the NBN Connection Box and your modem router?
 Have a gander at the ‘Optical’ and ‘Power’ lights.
-Restart the whole lot if necessary!
+Restart the whole lot if necessary, and if the issue still hangs about, contact your NBN provider to see if there’s an outage or line issue in your area.

 Slow Internet Speeds

-Hook a device directly to your modem router via Ethernet to ensure the WiFi isn’t the culprit.
+Hook a device directly to your modem router via Ethernet to see if the WiFi is the culprit.
 Consider resetting the modem and checking for bandwidth hogs on the network.

 No Lights on the NBN Connection Box